-Intersex people are born with "sex chromosomes," external genitalia, or internal reproductive systems that are not considered "standard" for the socially constructed binary of male or female bodies.
+Intersex people are born with "sex chromosomes," external genitalia or internal reproductive systems that are not considered "standard" for the socially constructed binary of male or female bodies.
 The existence of intersexuals shows that there are not just two sexes and that our ways of thinking about sex are socially constructed.
-Gender Equity Resource Center @ Berkeley
+Gender Equity Resource Center at Berkeley

 Want to "Pee in Peace?"
 Check out this resource guide for transgender activities and allies from the Transgender Law Center.